 Dr Kip began the day’s learning session by asking Ariko’s children whether they knew God.

-“Obviously, we know God,” Clare replied immediately; the rest nodded in agreement.
+“Obviously, we know God,” Clare replied and the rest nodded in agreement.

 “What separates humans from God?”
 Dr Kip asked another equally puzzling question.